 Stitch Fix has great clothes that are cute, unique, comfy, and stylish…but they are expensive!
 Which means that there are really only 2 kinds of people who should even think about buying from Stitch Fix.

 1. The Shop-a-holic.

-Everyone has different spending triggers that give them comfort when they’re depressed or in crisis or are just bored or whatever else is your spending trigger.
+Everyone has different spending triggers that give them comfort when they’re depressed or in crisis or are just bored or whatever else yours may be.

 It’s fun to get the box at the door and to open it.
-There’s a real rush that you get, I know!
-Which is why the excitement of “what am I going to get” from Stitch Fix is enough to keep anyone coming back for more.
+There’s a real rush in the experience, I know!
+The excitement of, “What am I going to get from Stitch Fix?” is enough to keep anyone coming back for more.